CMPSC-310-AI-Spring2023/trashbot/writing/report.md

 Describe the details of your team working strategy, specifically explain how did you complete this work as a team and describe the specific contributions of each team member.

 For this project, our team working strategy was to give members specific tasks and then help each other whenever we needed help with these tasks.
 Jack did most of the work when it came to the code and making minor changes to it so that it would do what we wanted it to.
 Titus and Luke worked on putting the box together and getting the trash can to work.
-Titus did the wiring part and mostly worked with the arduino board and got that to connect with our sensors and our motor.
+Titus did the wiring part and mostly worked with the Arduino board and got that to connect with our sensors and our motor.
 Luke worked on the box and putting all of it together to get it to actually be a working trash can agent.